 It became the first Hawkeye sport to have to shut down since football players reported to campus for voluntary workouts that began June 8.
 Iowa had announced Monday that only one of 20 tests for the new coronavirus administered in its athletics department from July 20-26 had come back positive.

 Iowa men's basketball coach Fran McCaffery and his staff were allowed to be on the court with players for the first time July 20.
 Coaches were wearing masks and were distancing themselves from the athletes, Iowa point guard Joe Toussaint told the Register last week.

-The Iowa athletic department had reported 27 positive tests as of July 26, but those include athletes, coaches and staff members.
+It is unclear how often, or in what circumstances, an athlete is tested at Iowa.
+The athletic department had reported 27 positive tests as of July 26, but those include athletes, coaches and staff members.
 At that point, 533 total tests had been administered.